pingao2019/lambdata13/README.md

 To use in a notebook

-pip install -i https://test.pypi.org/simple/ lambdata_p
+pip install -i https://test.pypi.org/simple/ my_lambdata

 ## Usage

 An example script, a collection of classes that may be built upon

-python lambdata_p/my_script.py
+python my_lambdata/my_script.py